pmascalchi/FastFUCCI-tracking/README.md

 -------------------------------------------------------------------------------
 ### **FastFUCCI-tracking**
 Set of macros to track individual FastFUCCI cells with Trackmate plugin for ImageJ/Fiji.
 Scripts are in the order of use.
-Further details included in macros and in original publication XX.
+Further details included in macros and in original publication http://jcs.biologists.org/content/early/2016/11/25/jcs.195164.

 1. ImageJ/Fiji macro for **image processing**.
 Initial data should be multichannel timelapse for individual stage positions.
 First channel has to be green, second one red.
 Other channels are not taken in account.